Many people learn a language in their youth, and only travel to the country where it’s spoken decades later.

-It turns out I do remember.
-But France has changed, and I have changed, and I’m not sure we’re headed in the same directions.
+It turns out I did remember how to speak French.
+But in the meantime, France changed, and I changed, and I enjoyed the transition.

 A few minutes in he asked: